 The State of Alabama assures that through enrollment screening processes, children whose applications are considered to be eligible for medical assistance under the State Medicaid plan will be referred for assistance under the appropriate plan.
 Additionally, ALL Kids eligibility staff query the Medicaid eligibility system to ensure applicants are not currently on any Medicaid program.
 All applications request the parent/guardian to provide the names and addresses of their employers.
-Eligibility staff screen all applications to ensure applicant children are not currently covered under group health insurance and have not voluntarily terminated group coverage within the last three months.
-In an effort to further minimize crowd-out, ALL Kids receives a daily "error report" which indicates children who have current BCBS health insurance or have terminated a BCBS policy within the last three months.
+Eligibility staff screen all applications to ensure applicant children are not currently covered under group health insurance, have not voluntarily terminated group coverage within the last 90 days, and are not eligible for a state health benefits plan.
+If necessary, staff contact the State Employees' Insurance Board for clarification of eligibility for a state health benefits plan.
+In an effort to further minimize crowd-out, the ALL Kids enrollment unit receives a daily "error report" which indicates children who have current BCBS health insurance or have terminated a BCBS policy within the last 90 days.
 In addition, quality assurance reviews are conducted on a sample of ALL Kids enrollees.
 Redetermination is completed every 12 months.